erindb/mindsets/readme.md

 Goal Elicitation
 ----------------

-Imagine that at West High School, there’s a class taught by Mrs. Bennett in which students are learning math.
+Imagine that at West High School, there’s a class taught by Ms. S in which students are learning math.

 Bob is taking a math test in this class.
 How much do you think he cares about each of the following things: